openstack-archive/fuel-docs/pages/terminology/a/availability-zone.rst

 when launching an instance in Horizon;
 the :ref:`Nova scheduler <scheduler-term>` then uses the Availability Zone as a criteria when allocating an instance to a node.
+Since Fuel 6.1 supports KVM/QEMU with vCenter in one environment, different availability zones are used.
+For more information and instructions, see :ref:`Hypervisors<dualhypervisor>`.